 - Full name of your company as it appears on the certificate of incorporation

-- Start date trading activity (this is the date your company becomes ‘active’ for corporation tax)
+- The date you started trading (this is the date your company becomes ‘active’ for Corporation Tax)

 - Address where your company carries out its main business activities